 Handling and steering is evidently the biggest factor affecting parent satisfaction.
 If you’ve ever gone for a walk with a cumbersome pram, you’d know that it can be a workout in itself!
 Weight and size play into this as well, but having a pram or stroller that handles well can take the stress off your body and maybe even leave your child in better comfort, without being jerked around!

 Buying a pram or stroller isn’t a cheap endeavour.
-Respondents to our 2018 survey reported an average expenditure of over $520 on their new pram or stroller, but there are many models out there that cost double or even triple that!
+Respondents to our 2019 survey reported an average spend of $539 on their new prams and strollers but there are many models out there that cost double or even triple that!

-Survey respondents who bought a Baby Jogger stroller reported a higher-than-average expenditure, with $721 spent.
-This higher price didn’t deter parents though, as brands need to do more than just offer a cheap price.
+Survey respondents who bought a Bugaboo stroller reported a higher-than-average expenditure, with $1,190 spent.
+This higher price didn’t deter parents though as brands need to do more than just offer a cheap price.
 Sometimes the extra cost is worth it!

-A pram is generally designed for younger infants, and is short for ‘perambulator’, while strollers are more basic in design and often merely a convenient place for an older infant to sit.
+A ‘pram’ is generally designed for younger infants, and is short for ‘perambulator’, while ‘strollers’ are more basic in design and offer merely a convenient place for an older infant to sit.
 Prams feature soft flat bottoms, and large canopies allowing the baby to lie flat.
 Prams often feature larger wheels and are a much more ‘complete’ package, lending to higher prices.

 Prams & strollers are often as much of a social statement as a place for your child to sit.
 There’s a bit of ‘keeping up with the Joneses’ with other parents and many mums and dads reading will have no doubt analysed other pram purchases while out and about at the park.

 Evidently, a pram or stroller is more than just a cart to push your child around in, it’s also a talking point among parents.
 While it can be an expensive item to purchase, it doesn’t mean it’s not worth investing in one that ticks all your boxes.